JHenneberg/Guide_VSCode-fortran/README.md

 ### Settings

-To setup the `fortran-language-server` a file named `.fortls` is needed in your workspace in Visual Studio Code.
+To setup `fortls` a file named `.fortls` is needed in your workspace in Visual Studio Code.
 It is written in JSON.
 Example `.fortls`: